PowerShell/PSDesiredStateConfiguration/README.md

   classes.
 This includes tooling to convert existing script based DSC Resources to be wrapped as PowerShell classes.

-Additional work that we are considering:

-- Move away from MOF completely by generating DSC ps1 configuration files as JSON
-- Enable integration of DSC with existing agents (no LCM support)

 ## Documentation and resources

 The documentation for **PSDesiredStateConfiguration** 3.0.0-beta1 is a work-in-progress.
 We invite the